 People with bipolar disorder have higher-than-normal amounts of sodium inside their cells.
 Lithium and other mood-stabilizing drugs used to treat bipolar disorder work, in part, by lowering sodium levels in cells.
 The ketogenic diet has the same type of effect.

 In theory, the ketogenic diet might help with bipolar disorder.
-Yet it’s hard to know whether this diet can actually relieve bipolar symptoms because very little research has been done on the subject.
+Yet it’s hard to know whether this diet can actually relieve symptoms of bipolar disorder because very little research has been done on the subject.

 Although the results were promising, the study was extremely small.
 Much larger studies need to be done to confirm whether the ketogenic diet has any benefit for the greater bipolar disorder population.